thraraujo/pysymmpol/paper/paper.md

 Symmetric polynomials play a crucial role across various domains of mathematics and theoretical physics due to their rich structure and broad applications.
-They arise naturally in combinatorics, algebraic geometry, representation theory, and mathematical physics [@Macdonald:1998], [@Fulton:2004], [@Babelon:2003], and [@Wheeler:2010].
+They arise naturally in combinatorics [@Macdonald:1998], representation theory [@Fulton:2004], algebraic geometry, and mathematical physics [@Babelon:2003; @Wheeler:2010].
 These polynomials encode essential information about symmetries and patterns, making them indispensable in the study of symmetric functions and their connections to diverse mathematical structures.
 Moreover, symmetric